alexandrearabian/simple-todo/README.md

 - **Firebase Firestore** - NoSQL cloud database for real-time data storage.
 - **FontAwesome** - Icons for a better user interface.
 - **CSS** - For styling the application.

+## Website

+- Access `https://simple-todo-list-2ik.pages.dev/` to see the website.

 ## Installation